 Reward and Virtues of Pregnancy in Islam:

-From this verse, Allah recognizes that pregnancy and childbirth are desperate acts of women.
+From this verse, Allah recognizes that pregnancy and childbirth are extreme acts of women.
 But Allah (SWT) also brings attention to the virtues of pregnancy in Islam.
-In the above verse, Allah (SWT) commands the believers to care and be grateful to their parents.
+Allah (SWT) commands the believers to care and be grateful to their parents in the above verse.
 And by bringing attention to the acts of the mother in carrying the child to live.

-Allah (SWT) is emphasizing her value and importance, demonstrating that through these actions the mother has the greater right to be cared for and to be shown gratitude.
+Allah (SWT) emphasizes her value and importance, demonstrating that the mother has the greater right to be cared for and shown gratitude through these actions.
 The same shown in the verse of Surah Al-Ahqaf:

 “And We have enjoined upon man, to his parents, right treatment.
 His mother carried him with hardship and gave birth to him with difficulty, and his gestation and weaning [period].
 [He grows] until, when he reaches maturity and reaches [the age of] forty years.
 He says, “My Lord, enable me to be grateful for Your favor which You have bestowed upon me and upon my parents and to work the righteousness of which You will approve and make righteous for me my offspring.
 Indeed, I have repented to You, and indeed, I am of the Muslims.””
 (46:15).